bmeadows/actionaxiomlearning/README.md

-This repository contains supporting information for the paper 'Knowledge Representation and Interactive Learning of Domain Knowledge for Human-Robot Interaction', submitted for consideration at ACS 2018.
+This repository contains code and supporting information relating to an architecture for interactive learning of domain knowledge in a robotics context.

     The file 'Accuracy-summary-data.txt' summarizes precision and recall data for experimental trials in learning axioms.
     The file 'Noise-Data-Full.pdf' summarizes precision and recall data for experimental trials in learning axioms with simulated actuator noise.